Chaaampy/html-skeleton/README.md

 ## htaccess

-This file contains the most common 4xx and 5xx erros redirections, some compressions / caching / proxy stuffs and the [6G Firewall](https://perishablepress.com/6g/)
+This file contains the most common 4xx and 5xx erros redirections, some compressions / caching / proxy stuffs and the [6G Firewall](https://perishablepress.com/6g/) code

 Please note that you should rename this file into .htaccess